Lutsen Mountains: History and future plans

+Lutsen Mountains ski resort was founded in 1948 by George Nelson, the grandson of C.A.A.
+Nelson, the founder of Lutsen Resort on Lake Superior.

 In 1989, Lutsen Mountains installed a German-made PHB Hall gondola to connect the base area and Moose Mountain.
 The gondola was the first gondola in a mid-American ski resort.
 Lutsen Mountains has a reputation for being family-friendly, as it was named as a Top 20 Family Ski Resort two years in a row among other accolades.
 Lutsen Mountains hosts two resorts, Caribou Highlands and Eagle Ridge, which offer a wide variety of rooms, condos, and townhomes.
 Many of them feature ski-in/ski-out access to the mountains.

 In May 2013, it was announced that Lutsen Mountains would install a six-place high speed detachable lift on Moose Mountain, the Caribou Express, to replace the Caribou double chair.

 In summer 2014, Lutsen Mountains installed a new $5 million pipeline to carry water for snowmaking from Lake Superior to the resort's pumping facility.
 Prior to the new pipeline, Lutsen Mountains faced criticism for using a waiver to pump water from the Poplar River, a designated trout stream, as this practice had been illegal since 1977 in Minnesota.

 In January 2022, Charles Skinner became the sole owner of Lutsen Mountains, purchasing co-president and brother-in-law Tom Rider's 50% ownership interest.

 On May 25, 2022, Lutsen announced that they would be replacing the Bridge chair with a Leither Poma six person lift for the 2023/24 ski season.